zack-bitcoin/amoveo/docs/design/byzantine_rationality.md

 For example, if I offer >1/3rd of the nodes bribes to run slightly different software, and the bribes are bigger than those nodes' entire stake in the system, then I have broken the BFT assumption.

-What motivates people to want to use BFT modeling in the context of cryptocurrency?
+What motivates people to want to use BFT modelling in the context of cryptocurrency?
 ==============

-BFT modeling makes blockchain engineering very easy.
+BFT modelling makes blockchain engineering very easy.
 If we can assume that >2/3rds of the nodes will run exactly the default full node software that we publish, then it is very easy to prove that the system will never break.

 Scammers want you to believe in BFT because then they can trick you into investing into their broken systems.